cloudflare/mitm.watch/README.md

 # TLS 1.3 in your web browser
-This project is an experiment to run TLS 1.3 in a webbrowser with the intention to check what kind of middle boxes ruin the game.
+This project is an experiment to run TLS 1.3 in a webbrowser with the intention to check what kind of middleboxes ruin the game.

 ## Prototype
 The [tris](https://github.com/cloudflare/tls-tris) library provides TLS 1.3